Chʼol people: History of the Chʼol in Mexico

-In 1554, the Spanish military first invaded Lacandon jungle, where the Lakandon Chʼol and other Indigenous groups lived.
+In 1554, the Spanish military first invaded the Lacandon jungle, where the Lakandon Chʼol and other Indigenous groups lived.
 At the end of the 1550s, the Spanish invasion forced the Chʼol and other Mayan groups into settlements called Reducciones.
 Eventually, when the reducciones were split, the Chʼol were sent to the North, to Palenque, Tilá, and Tumbalá.
 The people sent to these regions were the ancestors of today's Chʼol.
 The Chʼol were forced to work on encomiendas until the Spanish crown gave them a document called the "cédulas reales" which granted them the land they had worked on for generations.

 In the 19th century, President Benito Juarez established a system of agrarian ejidos with the intent of changing the traditional system of production in Mexico.
 To establish the system, Juarez took away land from Indigenous tribes such as the Chʼol.
 However, the ejidos did not provide enough natural resources to support the Chʼol people.
 As a result, the Chʼol began to move into the Lacandon Jungle.
 Today there is conflict between the Chʼol and the Lacandon-Yucatec speakers as the Chʼol continue to move into the land the Lacandones now claim as their own.

 Language

-The language that is called Chʼol in English is referred to as "Lak tyʼañ" means "our speech".
+The language called Chʼol in English is referred to as "Lak tyʼañ" means "our speech".
 The word Chʼol refers to both the language and the people.

 The Chʼol language consists of three branches: Sabanilla, Tilá and Tumbalá.
 Although some linguists consider them as three different languages, they are commonly known as dialects of the same Chʼol language.
 Speakers of Tilá and Tumbalá can usually understand each other.
 In total, there are an estimated 120,000 speakers of the Chʼol language.
-The Tilá speakers inhabit Chiapas, Tila, and while the Tumbala inhabit north central Chiapas, Tumbala, Sabanilla, Misjia, Limar, Chivalita.
+The Tilá speakers inhabit Chiapas, Tila, and the Tumbala inhabit north central Chiapas, Tumbala, Sabanilla, Misjia, Limar, Chivalita.
 Both dialects are spoken in Vicente Guerrero, Limar, and Chivalito.

 Although most Chʼol people are monolingual, those that speak Spanish have a variation called "Castia".
 This form of Spanish is characterized by: